Saruniks/Saruniks/README.md

 I'm Šarūnas Ginčas from Lithuania.
 Currently unemployed and available at your earliest convenience.

+I believe I could contribute effectively to projects with a minimalistic user interface, where the complexity lies predominantly in the backend.
+In such instances, I am comfortable working on both the application code and infrastructure, aiming to offer my skills in a supportive role for seamless project development.

 ## ⚡ Technologies
 - Front-end development using **Yew, Tailwind**